 When positioning the camera, you want it to either be pointing north or south.
 Doing this will improve visibility throughout the day.
 You next want to think about your camera height, for this you need to think about what species you are trying to capture.
 For reference, you want the camera to be positioned just above their main body height and it is best to have the camera angled slightly towards the ground- this will help to reduce overexposure and shadows.

-When choosing your habitat, you are wanting to avoid areas with long grass that could trigger the camera by accident.
+When choosing your habitat, you want to avoid areas with long grass that could trigger the camera by accident.
 If you are setting it up in your garden, try laying out a bowl of water and some food in the camera field of view.
 Hopefully some wildlife visitors will follow!